 Do Neonicotinoid pesticides play a role?

-Finally, some beekeepers aim to encourage bees to engage in hygenic behaviours, and one way of doing this is to use icing sugar (or pwdered sugar if you live in the US) in a powder puffer.
-You can see this here.
+Finally, some beekeepers aim to encourage bees to engage in hygienic behaviours, and one way of doing this is to use icing sugar (or pwdered sugar if you live in the US) in a powder puffer.
+You can see this here along with other videos.